 E-commerce isn’t everything

 Yes, e-commerce is all the rage but it doesn’t mean there’s nothing else to run during Q4.
+And in fact, ecommerce popups aren’t the only way to make money in the holiday season.
 Actually, sweepstakes are working so well, it’d be a crime not to give them a try too.
 The shopping season, after all, is all about gifts.

 While planning their holiday budgets in these economically uncertain times, people will have to make some cuts and hard decisions.
+You need something to stand out from the other irrelevant pop ups out there.
 That’s why, especially now, sweepstakes, vouchers, and any kind of offer that promises them a chance to win something, will be an eye-catching opportunity.
 As a beginner at affiliate marketing, you can certainly stick to the easily converting sweepstakes.
-As long as your marketing strategy is holiday-themed and fits into the shopping spirit, you have good chances of making a killing.
+As long as your marketing popup strategy is holiday-themed and fits into the shopping spirit, you have good chances of making a killing.
+And the best part is that you don’t even need an online store.

 Focus on one or many verticals, but remember, don’t let these opportunities pass you by.